ChameleonCloud/docs/source/technical/networks/networks_sdn.rst

 Alert: Currently it is not possible to specify an OpenFlow controller using the Horizon portal.
 However, OpenFlow networks with tenant owned controllers can be created using Heat templates which integrate the instructions below.

-Using the CLI, an external OpenFlow controller (IP and port) can be specified on the command line using the "--description" field as shown below.
+Using the CLI, an external OpenFlow controller (IP and port) can be specified on the command line using the ``--description`` field as shown below.
 Creating the subnet and router is the same as any other Chameleon network.

 .. code-block:: bash